How to Become a Computer Graphic Artist: Education and Career Roadmap

 Find out how to become a computer graphic artist.
 Research the education and training requirements and learn about the experience you need to advance your career in computer graphic arts.

 Computer graphic artists use computer technology to create illustrations, logos and graphics that communicate specific messages to a designated audience.
 These visual messages are used in websites, advertisements, video games, mobile applications, magazines, brochures and many other digital and print materials.
+Many graphic designers and artists are self-employed and seek freelance jobs.
+Obtaining assignments may be quite competitive, and these artists often work weekends and evenings to meet their clients' needs.

 Most employers require graphic artists to have bachelor's degrees in graphic design or a related field.
 Another important factor when hiring a graphic artist is his or her portfolio, and employers will often favor an applicant with an outstanding portfolio that demonstrates the creativity and technical skills required for the job.
 The following table describes the basic requirements to be a computer graphic artist: